Dungeons & Dragons Companion Set: Contents

-The Player's Companion covers information on character levels 15-25.
-The book begins with commentary on the changes since a character began as an adventurer at level one.
-It introduces new weapons, armor types, and unarmed combat rules as well as providing details on running a stronghold and its recurrent costs, such as wages of the castle staff.
-The Player's Companion details the new abilities and increases in skills, spells, and other abilities that accrue to members of each character class as they rise in level.
-This section concentrates wholly on human characters, treating dwarves, elves, and halflings separately.
+The Player's Companion presents information for characters who have reached levels 15-25.
+The book begins with commentary regarding the changes a character would go through since they began as an adventurer at level one.
+It introduces game statistics for new weapons, types of armor, and rules to use with unarmed combat as well as providing details on how to run a stronghold and its recurrent costs, including the wages for the castle staff.
+The Player's Companion describes the new abilities as well as improvements in skills, spells, and other abilities that increase for members of each character class as they improve in level.
+This section focuses entirely on human characters, and handles dwarves, elves, and halflings separately.
 The concept of "attack rank" is introduced for the three demi-human classes; although, per the Expert Set rules, they are capped at a specified maximum level, further accumulation of experience points increases their combat abilities.
 It also introduces the optional character class of druid, presented as a special progression for clerics of neutral alignment.

-The Dungeon Master's Companion begins with general guidelines on running a campaign and planning adventures for characters of level 15 and higher.
-The introduction also constructs a feudal system to provide a basis for the dominions, which will be granted to or conquered by the player characters.
-This section ends with notes on the organization and running of tournaments.
-The next section "The War Machine" was designed by Douglas Niles and Gary Spiegel as a method for coping with large-scale battles, especially those in the campaign's background.
-This book covers running high-level campaigns, including mass combat, other worlds and planes, and new monsters and treasure.
-It also contains three mini-scenarios.
+The Dungeon Master's Companion opens on general guidelines for running an adventuring campaign and how to plan adventures for characters of level 15 and higher.
+The introduction also presents a feudal system in which the dominions would the player characters would be granted or conquer.
+This section concludes by providing notes on how to organize and run tournaments.
+The section after that is titled "The War Machine" and was designed by Douglas Niles and Gary Spiegel as a system for handling large-scale battles, especially warfare that is only part of the campaign background.
+This book details how to run high-level campaigns, including rules for mass combat, other worlds and planes, and game statistics for new monsters and treasure.
+It also contains three short adventure scenarios.